somysam12/user/README.md

 ## Features

+- **Clean User Interface**: No START button or bot-like appearance - looks like chatting with a real person
 - **Message Storage**: All user messages (text, photos, videos, voice, documents) are stored in SQLite database
 - **Admin Control Panel**: Inline keyboard with all admin functions
-- **Live Sessions**: Admin can chat with one user at a time in real-time
+- **Live Sessions**: Admin can start chat with ANY username, even if user hasn't contacted bot yet
 - **User Queue**: When admin is busy, other users are automatically queued
 - **Paginated Views**: User list and chat history with pagination (10 items per page)
 - **Media Handling**: Download and store media files locally
 - **Delete Chats**: Delete all chats or specific user's chat history
 - **Broadcast**: Send messages with media to all users
 - **Auto-Replies**: Configure keyword-based automatic responses (only when admin not in live session)
+- **Render-Ready**: Includes configuration for easy deployment on Render.com

 ## Setup